flame-cai/win64-local-ocr-tool/synthetic-data-gen/blueprint.md

 This provides a high-level sanity check on the generated data.

+- the main text is always there (one or more)
+- sometime we have others pg no, marginalia etc...

  please study this in depth the following and ask me if you have any doubts, clarifications:
 - Please think about the implementation details and the perfect flow of generation.